-Click on the start prompt at the left of the bars below to hear the sermon you choose.
+Click on the arrow-shaped prompt to the left to listen to the sermon recording of your choice.

 The Word of the Kingdom.
 Sunday, July 16, 2017.
 Readings: Isaiah 55:10-13, Psalm 65, Romans 8:1-11, Matthew 13:1-9, 18-23.
 Narrative Texts: Isaiah portrays God’s word as effective; Paul describes the flesh as weakness; Jesus tells the parable of the sower, whose seed encounters three obstacles but also finds good ground and success.
 Themes: the world, the flesh and the devil oppose the word of the kingdom, the message of God’s sovereignty and grace.
 Invitation: find a place for the word of the kingdom, its hope and grace, though spiritual practices, new attitudes and listening for God’s voice in life.

 World of Wolves.
 Sunday, June 18, 2017.
 Readings: Exodus 19:2-8, Psalm 100, Romans 5:1-8, Matthew 9:35-10:23.
 Narrative Texts: through Moses God promises to honor a faithful Israel as God’s prize possession, Paul speaks of the love of God as the source of our faith and peace, Jesus sends his disciples into a world of wolves, instructing his followers to avoid becoming wolflike, and to refuse becoming the victims of the wolves.
 Themes: ancient Rome was a world of wolves and our world is similar in ways.
 Our wolves come in many shapes and forms.
 Invitation: stay near Christ the shepherd in order to know the protection and provision of God.